Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Acknowledgment

 \section{Acknowledgment}

-The work presented in this paper was partially funded by the DFG Grant DFG SPP 1798 “Compressed Sensing in Information Processing” through Project Massive MIMO-II, and by the German Ministry for Education and Research as BIFOLD - Berlin Institute for the Foundations of Learning and Data (ref.
+We thank the anonymous referee for the careful and critical review of our work.
+The work presented in this paper was partially funded by the DFG Grant DFG SPP 1798 “Compressed Sensing in Information Processing” through Project Massive MIMO-II, and by the German Ministry for Education and Research as BIFOLD (ref.
 01IS18037A).
+The authors are grateful to the HPC-Cluster of the Institute of Mathematics of the TU Berlin for the computing resources.